max-cz/reddit_email_sender/README.md

 * Add reddit API secrets to `praw.ini` file, under `[bot1]`
 * Define subreddit and search parameters on `subreddits_parameters.yml` file
 * Setup Cron or TaskScheduler to run `main.py`

+## Note
+* This is a beginner project.
+* A `db` folder will be created in the running directory
+* Circular `logs` file in the running directory with traceback